- Investor Resources

 The Act requires large organisations doing business in the United Kingdom, such as Sixth Street Europe, to produce a public “slavery and human trafficking statement.”
 The concept of “modern slavery” encapsulates behaviours such as forced, compulsory or coerced labour, deprivation of personal freedom or facilitating the movement of people for exploitation.

 This Statement reports on facts, circumstances, and controls that were apparent during our most recent financial year that collectively function to provide us with confidence that slavery and human trafficking is not taking place in our own business supply chains or in any part of our own business.

 Sixth Street Europe is part of Sixth Street Partners (“Sixth Street”).
-Sixth Street is a global finance and investment platform with over $47 billion in assets under management as of 31 March 2020.
+Sixth Street is a global investment firm with over $50 billion in assets under management as of 31 March 2021.
 Sixth Street carries on business in the United Kingdom and the European Union through Sixth Street Europe, which provides investment advisory and transaction arrangement services to certain affiliates of Sixth Street and is authorised and regulated by the Financial Conduct Authority.